tugraz-isds/achart-creator/README.md

                                             rotated by ROTATION.
 ROTATION must
                                             be a number between -180 and 180.

-     --colors COLORS                        Specidies the color of each datagroup.
+     --colors COLORS                        Specifies the color of each datagroup.
                                             COLORS is a string of colors.
 All colors are seperated with a whitespace.
                                             Following color types are supported: